nathanial/geist/NewLighting.md

 **Proposed Rollout Plan**
 - Step 1: Replace `sample_face_local(...)` with `sample_face_local_s2(...)` in thin‑shape emitters; set `propagates_light = true` for glass panes and other open thin blocks; verify dark‑face regressions.
-- Step 2: Add a micro‑aware face sampler and use it in WCC emit to compute per‑plane‑cell light bins; gate merges by this finer bin to avoid over‑merging across brightness seams.
+- Step 2: Add a micro‑aware face sampler and use it in WCC emit to compute per‑plane‑cell light bins; avoid over‑aggregation across brightness seams.
 - Step 3: Unify the sealed‑plane predicate and expose it from `geist-lighting` so both lighting and mesher use the same function.
 - Step 4 (optional): Implement micro‑voxel lighting for a test world size and compare memory/time vs visual uplift.
 If too heavy, try the hybrid per‑plane micro sampler/border approach instead.